 Gluten-Free Banana Oatmeal

-- 1/2 tsp cinnamon plus more for serving
+- 1/2 tsp cinnamon plus a dash more for topping

 - 1/4 tsp Kosher salt

 - Now combine the oats, mashed banana, chia seeds, dairy-free milk, cinnamon, salt, and dates in a small pot and heat it over medium-high heat until it comes to a rolling boil.
 Stir the mixture often.
 The oats should soak up most of the moisture within 5-8 minutes.

 - Remove the mixture from the heat, then add vanilla extract and stir well.

 - Transfer the warm oatmeal to a bowl and top with reserved banana slices (optional) and a sprinkle of cinnamon and/or chia seeds (optional).
 Serve immediately.